TrackingLaboratory/tracklab/README.md

             ├── ...
         ├── ...
         ```
+8. Install BPBreID requirements.
+    ```pip install -r bpbreid/requirements.txt```

-6. Install Reconnaissance requirements.
+8. Install Reconnaissance requirements.
     ```pip install -r requirements.txt```

-7. Download [PoseTrack21](https://github.com/anDoer/PoseTrack21) dataset.
+9. Download [PoseTrack21](https://github.com/anDoer/PoseTrack21) dataset.
 You can refer to [their documentation](https://github.com/anDoer/PoseTrack21#how-to-get-the-dataset) for the instructions.
 The structure of the folder should looks like:
     ```
     PoseTrack21/
     ├── baselines/